zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/global-configuration/configmap-resource.md

 ---
-title: ConfigMap Resource
+docs: DOCS-586

-description: "The ConfigMap resources allows you to customize or fine tune NGINX behavior."
+doctypes:
-weight: 1600
+- ''
-doctypes: [""]
+title: ConfigMap Resources
 toc: true
-docs: "DOCS-586"
+weight: 1600
 ---

-The ConfigMap resources allows you to customize or fine tune NGINX behavior.
-For example, set the number of worker processes or customize the access log format.
+The ConfigMap Resources allows you to customize or fine tune NGINX behavior.
+Examples include setting the number of worker processes or customizing the access log format.

 ## Using ConfigMap

-1. Our [installation instructions](/nginx-ingress-controller/installation/installation-with-manifests) deploy an empty ConfigMap while the default installation manifests specify it in the command-line arguments of the Ingress Controller.
-However, if you customized the manifests, to use ConfigMap, make sure to specify the ConfigMap resource to use through the [command-line arguments](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments) of the Ingress Controller.
+1. The [Installation with Manifests]({{< relref "/installation/installing-nic/installation-with-manifests.md" >}}) documentation deploy an empty ConfigMap while the default installation manifests specify it in the command-line arguments of the Ingress Controller.
+However, if you customized the manifests, to use ConfigMap, make sure to specify the ConfigMap resource to use the [command-line arguments]({{< relref "/configuration/global-configuration/command-line-arguments" >}}) of NGINX Ingress Controller.

 1. Create a ConfigMap file with the name *nginx-config.yaml* and set the values that make sense for your setup: